Please see the following list:

 Thus, between 2010 and 2014, out of 52 MST M.Div. graduates, 25 had also graduated with the McGill B.Th. degree from the School of Religious Studies.
 A further 10 of the 52 MST M.Div. graduates had taken at least some required courses in the McGill B.Th. programme before proceeding to the M.Div. degree.
 The effectiveness of the McGill B.Th. programme is therefore heavily and intentionally represented in the overall educational effectiveness of the MST M.Div. and in the data underlying the MST Statement of Educational Effectiveness.

-- to offer academic instruction in the disciplines of theology within a university setting;
+- to offer instruction in the academic disciplines of theology within a university setting, and

 The Bachelor of Theology (B.Th.) may be taken as a first or second baccalaureate degree.

 As a first degree (90 or 120 credits) it offers a more intensive study of Christianity than is available within the Bachelor of Arts (B.A.) programs, while also permitting the student to combine this specialization with other academic or professional interests, whether in Religious Studies or in other faculties and schools of the university.